 Looking to start an LLC in Texas?
-You’re on the right page.
-Read on and learn how to from an LLC in Texas in 3 simple steps.
-Checkout our recommendations for the top Texas LLC filing services.
+Then you’re on the right page.
+Read on and learn how to start an LLC in Texas in 3 simple steps.
+Check out our recommendations for the top Texas LLC filing services below.

 - Choose a unique name for your business

 - Select your Texas registered agent

 - File a Certificate of Formation with the Texas Secretary of State